ralucabrumar/interactive-content/EN/02-Methods/04-Methods-with-Parameters.md

 [/code-editor]
 [task-description]
 ## Description
-Create a method for printing triangles as shown below:
+Create a method that prints triangles as shown below:

 ## Examples
 | **Input** | **Output** |